jensenlab/gapsplit/README.md

 # gapsplit

-Efficient sampling for COBRA models. `gapsplit` samples both convex (LP) and non-convex (MILP) models by targeting unexplored regions of the solution space.
+Efficient random sampling for constraint-based (COBRA) models. `gapsplit` samples both convex (LP) and non-convex (MILP) models by targeting unexplored regions of the solution space.

 `gapsplit` is available for Matlab and Python.